The critical chain method is one of the key tools and techniques for developing a project schedule.

 This buffer mainly considers any possible contingencies between the final task and the project finish date.
 Project delay or early finish will directly impact this buffer.
 The new finish will result in gains, and any delay will result in a lesser buffer.
 The project will not be delayed from the original timeline as long as we have sufficient buffer available.
 It is recommended only to include 50% Approx. of the contingency of task estimate.

 These buffers are included in the non-critical chain to avoid any possible delay of the non-critical chain on the critical chain.
 They are placed between the last task on a non-critical chain and the critical chain.

 There is no difference in the calculation of feeding buffer and project buffer.
 As already explained above, the calculation is dependent on the safety excluded from the tasks on a non-critical chain.

-Once we have finalized the buffer schedule activities, the planned activities are scheduled to their latest possible planned start and finish dates.
-Hence, instead of monitoring the total float of network paths, the critical chain method emphasizes on controlling the remaining buffer duration against the remaining duration of chains of activities.
+Once we have finalized the buffer schedule activities, the planned activities are scheduled for their latest possible planned start and finish dates.
+Hence, instead of monitoring the total float of network paths, the critical chain method emphasizes controlling the remaining buffer duration against the remaining duration of chains of activities.